NxPKG/khulnasoft-docs/content/web3/polygon-gateway/concepts/node-types.md

 # Types of Polygon Nodes

-## Nodes at Cloudflare
+## Nodes at Khulnasoft

-Cloudflare's Polygon Gateway provides access to full nodes.
+Khulnasoft's Polygon Gateway provides access to full nodes.

 Please refer to [Ethereum node types](/web3/ethereum-gateway/concepts/node-types/) for more information.